daviddlugosz/dotnetroadmap/README.md

 - How does ASP.NET Core decide which configuration source takes precedence when there are conflicts?
 - How would you secure sensitive configuration data, especially in a production environment?
 - What's the benefit of centralizing configurations in `appsettings.json` compared to hardcoding them?

-TODO:
--   study materials (links, videos)
--   refinement of excerise (make it as task for junior to do on his own, not just copy paste)
--   test code in this file, not sure you need to register providers...